g-international-data/logistics-operations-sql-analysis/README.md

 ```

 All business questions and their corresponding SQL solutions are documented in the project file.
 [View All SQL Analysis Questions](sql-analysis-questions.sql)

+## Reports

+* **Database Schema**: Detailed table structures, primary keys, foreign keys, and relationships between logistics operational data.
+* **Data Analysis**: Insights into driver performance, fleet utilization, fuel consumption, maintenance costs, delivery performance, revenue, and operational efficiency.
+* **Summary Reports**: Aggregated results on driver performance, truck utilization, fuel efficiency, maintenance and downtime, delivery performance, and key operational trends.

+## Conclusion

+This project demonstrates the use of PostgreSQL and SQL to analyze logistics operations and transform operational data into meaningful business insights.
+Through database design, data quality checks, and advanced SQL analysis, the project examined key areas including driver performance, fleet utilization, fuel consumption, maintenance, delivery performance, and operational efficiency.
+The analysis highlights how SQL can be used to support data-driven decision-making and identify areas for operational improvement.

+## How to Use

+1. **Set Up PostgreSQL**: Install PostgreSQL and pgAdmin on your system.
+2. **Create the Database**: Create a new PostgreSQL database for the project.
+3. **Create the Tables**: Run the `create-tables.sql` file to create the database tables and relationships.
+4. **Import the Data**: Import the provided CSV files into their respective PostgreSQL tables using pgAdmin.
+5. **Run the SQL Queries**: Execute the queries in `data-quality-checks.sql` and `sql-analysis-questions.sql` to perform the data quality checks and logistics analysis.
+6. **Explore the Results**: Review the query results and reports to understand the operational insights generated from the dataset.